Big Five personality traits: Conscientiousness

-Conscientiousness is a tendency to display self-discipline, act dutifully, and strive for achievement against measures or outside expectations.
-It is related to the way in which people control, regulate, and direct their impulses.
+Conscientiousness is a tendency to be self-disciplined, act dutifully, and strive for achievement against measures or outside expectations.
+It is related to people's level of impulse control, regulation, and direction.
 High conscientiousness is often perceived as being stubborn and focused.
 Low conscientiousness is associated with flexibility and spontaneity, but can also appear as sloppiness and lack of reliability.
-High scores on conscientiousness indicate a preference for planned rather than spontaneous behavior.
-The average level of conscientiousness rises among young adults and then declines among older adults.
+High conscientiousness indicates a preference for planned rather than spontaneous behaviour.